-Your husband obviously loves you and is trustworthy.
+- Your husband obviously loves you and is trustworthy.

-He both loves you and is untrustworthy.
+- He both loves you and is untrustworthy.

 Becoming empowered and effective

-Seeing this on paper, what is your answer to “Can I trust my husband?”
-Getting things on paper can make it amazingly clear whether you should trust or not, even if “in your head” you couldn’t figure it out.
+As you can see, getting things on paper can make it amazingly clear whether you should trust or not, even if “in your head” you couldn’t figure it out.
 This is because the objective part of you is examining the evidence on paper, while the emotional part of you was reacting to what you did in your head.